Healthy Homes Assessment Woolwich

 What We Do

-As building inspectors, we handle all elements that come with expert home inspections.
-We’re here to ensure that you make the best decision when purchasing your next property.
+As building inspectors we handle all aspects of specialist home Inspections.
+We are there to ensure you make the best decision when buying your next home.

-We are specialised in a range of services to make sure that you are completely informed about the condition of any property you might be thinking of buying or selling in addition to other services.
+We specialise in a range of solutions to make sure that you are fully aware of the state of any property you might be thinking of buying or selling in addition to other solutions.

-We have a systematic approach to inspecting your property and the latest in technology for software which includes digital photos in your reports, you are able to actually see any problems that might be discovered.
-Through our comprehensive report, it is easy to understand why we receive so many referrals from clients our service to family members and friends.
+With our systematic method of conducting your home inspection and the latest software technology including digital photos imbedded into your reports, you are able to actually see any issues found.
+Through our comprehensive reporting it’s no wonder that we have so many clients who recommend our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports